-Cerebral palsy patients are at higher risk for developing dental health problems.
-In fact, it is so common that dental disease screening is a recommended part of evaluating any child with cerebral palsy.
+Children with cerebral palsy (CP) are at a higher risk for dental health problems.
+In fact, dental screenings are often recommended as part of regular health evaluations.

 - Chewing and swallowing difficulties